WanderSafe — LGBTQ+ Travel Safety

 Czech Republic still requires surgery for legal gender recognition — trans women face the most significant legal barriers of any destination in Western/Central Europe

-As of 2026, Czech law requires both a psychiatric diagnosis and surgical intervention (sterilization) before a legal gender marker change will be granted — among the most restrictive frameworks remaining in the EU.
+The Czech Constitutional Court (Pl. ÚS 52/23) struck down the surgery/sterilization requirement for legal gender recognition effective 1 July 2025; since Parliament has not yet adopted a replacement framework, authorities follow a Ministry of Health instruction allowing gender marker change on the basis of diagnosis and informed consent.
+A psychiatric diagnosis is still required — there is no self-determination model.
 Trans women visiting Prague have no immediate legal risk as tourists, but legal documents will not match social presentation unless already changed in another jurisdiction.
 The social environment in Prague's Vinohrady neighborhood is tolerant and relatively welcoming compared to other post-communist capitals.
 Stonewall Prague provides community information and can connect visitors with local trans support networks.
 Discrimination based on gender identity is not explicitly prohibited in Czech employment law.

 Trans Men